Case Studies

 • The company was able to incorporate a Bayesian adaptive design for device surveillance.

-Case Study 3: Sample size audit for a pilot study.
+Case Study 3: Sample size audit for a pilot stud

 Scenario

-A small medtech company was looking to run a pilot comparison study.
-A regenerative medicine injectable adjunct therapy was to be compared with the standard only treatment for Achilles tendon injury.
-The purpose of the pilot was to gain some initial data on efficacy, assess study feasibility, and estimate parameters necessary to calculating sample size for a full-scale clinical trial.
+A small medtech company aimed to conduct a pilot comparison study evaluating a regenerative medicine injectable adjunct therapy against the standard treatment for Achilles tendon injury.
+The primary objectives of the pilot study were to assess study feasibility and gather preliminary data to inform the design of a full-scale clinical trial.

-The researchers had decided on a non-inferiority study design with a non-inferiority margin of 15 which corresponded to the clinically meaningful difference in ATRS score.
-The intended study design had 5 endpoints and repeated measures data collected over 4 different time points post-treatment.
-The researchers had already decided on a sample size of 5 patients based on clinical advice.
-The company requested an audit of the study design prior to a statistical analysis plan and contribution to statistical sections of the study protocol.
+Initially, the researchers proposed a non-inferiority study design with a non-inferiority margin of 15 points on the Achilles Tendon Total Rupture Score (ATRS).
+The study design included five endpoints with repeated measures data collected over four different time points post-treatment.
+Based on clinical advice, the researchers decided on a sample size of five patients per treatment arm.
+The company requested an audit of the study design before finalizing the statistical analysis plan and contributing to the statistical sections of the study protocol.

 Audit

-After auditing the study design in view of the study goals some issues were identified:
+Upon auditing the study design in light of the study goals, several issues were identified:

 Solution